Scientific Name

 Watering: From spring to fall, during the active growth period, water thoroughly, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.

-Repotting: While Cereus cacti are young, it is recommended to repot each year in early spring to provide them with fresh soil, inspect the root system, and move them to larger pots if necessary.
+Repotting: While Cereus cacti are young, it is recommended that they be repotted each year in early spring to provide fresh soil, inspect the root system, and move them to larger pots if necessary.

 Propagation: Using stem cuttings is the easiest method to propagate Cereus because seed propagation is a slow process.